sanjay-azad/home/c0/intro.md

 They find presence even in defining the spiritual words mentioned previously.

-- True transparency requires revealing both - altruist & selfieh motives
+- True transparency requires revealing both - altruist & selfish motives

 Talking about transparency, when we go in a co-operative enviroment - the motivation behind the other person's intentions remain unclear till the selfish motives are known completely.
 So knowing them required knowing the two faces - altruistic & selfish.